The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity: Riemann and Cartan manifolds

-Since the way to pass from GR to CGR is so simple, one may believe that the structure of CGR is rather simple, after all.
-Actually it is not so because all complications related to scale--factor variability remain hidden.
-In particular, $\rho_{\hbox{ vac}}$ of GR cannot be regarded anymore as a cosmological constant.
+Since the way of passing from GR to CGR is so simple, the structure of CGR may seem rather simple, after all.
+In fact, this is not so, because all complications related to scale--factor variability remain hidden.
 The main advantage of this approach to CGR is that the expression of the inflated action integral preserves the same form as that of GR.